persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-10-16-node-express-role-based-membership-system-email-notification.md

 ---

-Pure SQL Node Express React MySQL Role based Membership system with Email Verification and Forgot Password
+Node Express Role based Membership system with Email Verification and Forgot Password using pure SQL towards a MySQL DB

-Hosted at Microsoft Azure App Service with the Free App Service Plan.
+The Node Web API is hosted at Microsoft Azure App Service with the Free App Service Plan

+The React client is hosted at a traditional Web Hotel

 <a href="https://users.persteenolsen.com" target="_blank">Try the demo...</a>

 A Membership System including User Registration and Forgot Password.
 Secured by HTTPS, CORS and Bcrypt.
 For Authentication a JWT is send with the Baerer schema in the Authorization Header.
-Made without any ORM framework like Sequelize.
+Made without any ORM framework like Sequelize

 <ul>
 <li><a href="https://github.com/persteenolsen/node-express-users-api" target="_blank">The Web API at GitHub</a></li>